 - If multiple partnerships have been set up, each has a unique

-New Relic partnership organizations consist of the partnership owning account, partnerships, master accounts, and sub-accounts.
-A partnership can have multiple master accounts and sub-accounts.
+New Relic partnership organizations consist of the partnership owning account, partnerships, parent accounts, and child accounts.
+A partnership can have multiple parent and child accounts.

-To understand how sub-accounts and master accounts scale with EU region accounts, see EU region account hierarchy.
+To understand how child accounts and parent accounts scale with EU region accounts, see EU region account hierarchy.

-If you do not have a partnership organization, you can only have one master account.
-For more information, see Manage apps or users with sub-accounts.
+If you don't have a partnership organization, you can only have one parent account.
+For more information, see Manage apps or users with child accounts.